scubastove4/Project-1/README.md

 ![Kentucky_Derby](https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Fimg.covers.com%2Fcms%2Fcovers%2Fba2c2dec-b1cd-4104-931c-337f4df39e09.jpg&f=1&nofb=1)

-This project brings the world's most famous horse race right to your table top.
+This project brings the world's most famous horse race right to your ~~table~~ desktop.
 A series of card flips will determine who will bring home the Garland of Roses... and more importantly the "money."

 ---